Dr. Black, Mr. Hyde: Symbolism of the monstrous white man

 The “good-black, bad-white" dichotomy at play is important for the subsequent scenes of the movie because of the characterization of the monster that Pride becomes.

 Like many blaxploitation films before it, Dr. Black, Mr. Hyde uses stereotypical images of African Americans to alert the audience to their blackness.
-Erb notices how Linda is a stereotypical prostitute, while Silky is a pimp who wears a cape and gold chains.
+Erb notices how Linda is a stereotypical prostitute, while Silky (Stu Gilliam) is a pimp who wears a cape and gold chains.
 No matter how insignificant of a character Silky is, “Silky becomes perhaps more significant as the black victim of Mr. White’s expensive white car, which crushes [Silky] against a wall after catching him in glaring white light.”
 Both Silky and Linda are then shown as stereotypes of blacks because it reinforces the monstrous and murderous acts of Mr. White, who is killing black victims.

 Erb argues that Dr. Black, Mr. Hyde redefines the traditional use of black and white as symbols for evil and good, respectively, “so that black is the norm and white has extremely destructive connotations.
 When Pride changes, he goes from being a handsome black man to a grotesque white monster” who goes on killing rampages.
 Crain and the film then begin to emphasize the “lavish white car [Pride] drives” to reinforce the connotation that wealthy whiteness is destructive and murderous of black people.

 In other blaxploitation horror films, the monster can be considered a “racial Other” that is from a major, urban city like “New York, Chicago, Los Angeles, or Miami."
 However, what is interesting is how Dr. Black, Mr. Hyde uses the black-white dichotomy of the film to make the monster turn from a “racial Other” to a white man, which is very different from the other blaxploitation horror films of the era.